5 Ambassadors present credentials to President Kovind

 Ambassadors of four countries and the European Union on Thursday presented their credentials to President Ram Nath Kovind at the Rashtrapati Bhavan here.

-Those who presented their credentials to the President include Ambassador of France Emannuel Lenain and Ambassador of the European Union Ugo Astuto, according to a statement issued by the Rashtrapati Bhavan.
+Those who presented their credentials to the President include Ambassador of France Emmanuel Lenain and Ambassador of the European Union Ugo Astuto, according to a statement issued by the Rashtrapati Bhavan.

 Other envoys who presented their credentials to Kovind are: Freddy Svane, Federico Salas Lotfe and Yerlan Alimbayev, Ambassadors of Denmark, Mexico and Republic of Kazakhstan respectively.